Strifee/Golang_RESTful_API/README.md

 # GOLang RESTful API

-> RESTful API to create, read, delete and update Users. (frontend and database implementation will be added later)
+> RESTful API to create, read, delete and update Users. (database implementation will be added later)

 ##Bash Start